hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ## Integration Details

-When a run reaches the pre apply phase and an event hook is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
-The server receiving the event hook should respond `200 OK`, or the hook will be retried.
+When a run reaches the pre-apply phase and an event hook is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
+The server receiving the event hook should respond `200 OK`, or Terraform will retry to trigger the hook.

 ```json
 {